ShayekhBinIslam/course-starter-python-shayekh/slides/chapter1_01_introduction.md

 <img src="profile.jpg" alt="This image is in /static" width="25%">

 Notes: We remember PET.
 P - performance, E - experience, T - task.
-If the performance is getting better with experience with respect to a task.
+If the performance is getting better with experience with respect to a task - Tom Mitchell.

 ---